Community Care IPA (CCIPA)

 - Members who are assigned to Clinicas as their PCP will need to get care through specialists contracted with CCIPA.
 To access specialty care and certain other providers, members who have Clinicas as their PCP will be required to get prior approval from CCIPA for referrals.

 - Members who have been receiving care from a health care provider may have a right to keep their provider for a designated period of time.
-Members can contact our customer service department or the Department of Managed Health Care, which protects HMO customers, by telephone at its toll-free number, 1-888-HMO-2219, or at a TDD number for the hearing impaired at 1-877-688-9891, or online at www.hmohelp.ca.gov.
+Members can contact our customer service department or the Department of Managed Health Care, which protects HMO customers, by telephone at its toll-free number, 1-888-466-2219, or at a TDD number for the hearing impaired at 1-877-688-9891, or online at https://www.dmhc.ca.gov.

 This is a listing of the medical/ancillary services which California Health & Wellness will still manage for members assigned to the Community Care IPA.
 These services are still subject to any authorization/referral guidelines in the California Health & Wellness Provider Manual.
 All other services are the responsibility for Community Care IPA for their assigned members.